mariuml/horiseon-website/README.md

 ## Usage

-The landing page has been deployed at: XXXX
+The landing page has been deployed at: (https://mariuml.github.io/horiseon-website/)

 Please follow the link to view the final version.